-Clearly, ratios indicates how many times one number contained other and Financial ratio is the relative magnitude of two selected numerical values taken from the financial statements of a company.
+Clearly, ratios indicate how many times a number contained other and a Financial Ratio is a key to knowing your investments.
+It is the relative magnitude of two selected numerical values taken from the financial statements of a company.

-In most cases, financial ratios are uses by mainly by the external users (which includes financial analysts, retail investors, creditors, competitors, tax authorities, regulatory authorities and industry observers) and internal users (management team, employees and owners).
+Also, in most cases financial ratios are used mainly by the external users (which includes financial analysts, retail investors, creditors, competitors, tax authorities, regulatory authorities, and industry observers) and internal users (management team, employees, and owners).

 Financial ratio analysis has two main purposes: